Express Enquiry

 There are times when disappointed beneficiaries or others, including the executor of a person’s will, challenge the validity of the will in a court of law.
 The circumstances in which these situations may occur can include:

-• The will failed to be executed under Part 2.1 of the Succession Act, 2006.
+- The will failed to be executed correctly under Part 2.1 of the Succession Act 2006 (NSW).
+This means it wasn’t signed or witnessed according to the strict legal requirements in NSW.

-• When two wills are made around the same date.
+- When two or more conflicting wills are made around the same date.

-• The testator lacked approval or knowledge of the will.
+- The testator lacked approval or knowledge of the will’s contents.

-• The will is fraudulent or is a forgery and was made under undue pressure.
+- The will is fraudulent or is a forgery, or was created under undue pressure (also known as undue influence).

-• When doubt is felt about the testator’s mental capacity to make the will that is being disputed or there was undue influence on the will-maker.
+When doubt is felt about the testator’s mental capacity (testamentary capacity) to make the will that is being disputed, or there was undue influence on the will-maker.

 Testamentary Capacity, Fraud, and Undue Influence Explained

-An example of a will-maker’s lack of testamentary capacity would be if they were suffering from a mental illness or condition such as dementia or Alzheimer’s Disease.
-It also includes taking medication that would have affected the testator’s judgement when making the will.
+An example of a will-maker’s lack of testamentary capacity would be if they were suffering from a mental illness or condition such as dementia or Alzheimer’s Disease at the very time the will was made that impaired their understanding of the act of making a will and its effects.
+It also includes taking medication that would have substantially affected the testator’s judgment when making the will.

-A will that is made with undue influence is when a person was tricked into it, subjected to pressure or duress, or given their age or health was placed under a perceived obligation to make the will in a way they may not otherwise have made it.
-And fraud may be involved if there was a failure to comply with the formal legal requirements necessary when drawing up a will.
+A will that is made with undue influence is when a person was improperly pressured, manipulated, or coerced into making the will (or parts of it) such that it does not reflect their true wishes.
+Also, that they were subjected to pressure or duress, or given their age or health, was placed under a perceived obligation to make the will in a way they may not otherwise have made it.
+And fraud may be involved if there was a failure to comply with the formal legal requirements necessary when drawing up a will, or if the signature or the will itself is a forgery.

 Who Can Dispute an Estate or Contest an Unfair Will?

-The following people deemed by the court as “eligible persons” who can claim a “family provision order” on the estate of the deceased may include:
+The following people are generally considered by the NSW courts as “eligible persons” who can claim a “family provision order” on the estate of the deceased under the Succession Act 2006 (NSW).
+This may include:

-• A grandchild of the deceased person who was a member of the household in which the deceased person lived as a member at the time of death or at any particular time or at any other time.
+- A grandchild of the deceased person who was at any time wholly or partly dependent on the deceased person and was a member of the household in which the deceased person lived, or was a member of the household of which the deceased person was a member.

 Call the Wills & Disputes Helpline

-If you’re involved in an estate dispute and need expert help, whether you’re an executor, beneficiary, or have been left out, call an estate dispute resolution lawyer.
-At the Wills & Disputes Helpline we can assist you with a wide range of wills and estate challenges, including:
+If you’re involved in an estate dispute and need expert help in New South Wales, whether you’re an executor, beneficiary, or have been left out, call an estate dispute resolution lawyer through our dedicated helpline.
+At the Wills & Disputes Helpline, we can assist you with a wide range of wills and estate challenges, including:

-• Estate disputes involving the appointment of executors.
+- Estate disputes involving the appointment or conduct of executors.

-Our team of experienced specialist estate lawyers has a wealth of expertise and knowledge in all aspects of family provision claims and estate litigation disputes.
-We offer the right advice, guidance and representation you need to achieve a fair result either in court, mediation or out-of-court settlements.
-If you are searching for estate dispute lawyers near me, contact our estate disputes Sydney office today at 1300 679 222.
+Our team of experienced specialist estate lawyers has a wealth of expertise and knowledge in all aspects of family provision claims and estate litigation disputes within NSW.
+We offer the right advice, guidance and representation you need to achieve a fair result, either in court, mediation or out-of-court settlements.
+We understand this is a difficult and sensitive time, and we offer clear, compassionate legal support.
+If you are searching for ‘estate dispute lawyers near me’ in Sydney or greater NSW, contact our estate disputes Sydney office today at 1300 679 222.

 Frequently Asked